pllim/actions-cancel-workflows/README.md

 # GitHub Action to cancel duplicate workflows

-In the event of quick successive pushes to a branch or a pull request, this action attempts to cancel all duplicate workflows but the latest one.
+In the event of quick successive pushes to a branch or a pull request, this action attempts to cancel all older duplicate workflows.
 You should run this at the beginning of your workflow.
 In your CI workflow YAML, add this: